syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

-> **Important**: While adding new appointments to the Schedule control either by using local or remote data, the new appointment data is saved automatically to the appointment collection.
+N> **Important**: While adding new appointments to the Schedule control either by using local or remote data, the new appointment data is saved automatically to the appointment collection.